nmoschkin/DataTools/README.md

 ## Updates ##

+**December 23, 2022**

+So, I have gone several dramatic ways in attempting to determine how best to refactor these projects.

+I have decided I think git submodules are useful in specific scenarios, but not when you use your own libraries everywhere to develop all kinds of apps across a wide variety of platforms.

+__That being said.
+Let's have a look at what this project provides, and where I want it to go:__

+ - Text Manipulation
+   - Basic text cleanup and parsing
+   - Byte Order Mark
+   - Native-type strings
+   - CSV
+   - Advanced
+     - Expression Parsing
+ - Math
+   - Radians <-> Cartesean
+ - Graphics
+   - Color Math
+     - CMYK
+     - RGB
+     - HSV
+     - Grayscale
+   - Color Wheel
+   - Screen Coordinate Conversions
+ - Expressions
+   - Expression Parsing
+   - Unit Conversion to/from SI units
+ - Sorting
+   - Quick Sort
+   - Binary Search
+   - Red/Black Collection
+ - Memory
+   - Memory manipulation with safe classes and unsafe structs
+ - Windows
+   - Win32 Memory Objects
+     - _Very Swiss-Army-Knife-ish_
+     - MemPtr (struct)
+     - SafePtrBase (based on SafeHandle)
+       - SafePtr
+       - CoTaskMemPtr
+       - VirtualMemPtr
+       - NetworkMemPtr
+   - Win32 Desktop
+     - Icons
+     - Fonts
+     - Shell Abstractions
+   - Win32 Hardware
+     - Device Information
+      - Bluetooth
+      - Display Adapters
+      - Disks
+        - Low Level Read/Write
+        - GPT Partitions
+        - MBR Partitions
+        - Virtual Disks and ISO Images
+          - Mounting
+          - Creating
+          - Unmounting
+      - Security and Networking
+        - In-depth Adapter Information
+        - Network Neighborhood
+        - Local and Remote principal and machine enumeration
+      - Printers
+        - Paper Types
+        - Printer Queue
+        - Print
+      - Processor Info
+      - USB
+        - HID Device Probing

+Etc, etc..

+So I've realized that I've written all of these projects somewhat dependent on one-another, but there is a hierarchy (everything requires DataTools, for example).
+But, as the Win32 projects are all separate, right now, untangling could be a bit messy.

+But the future is NuGet packages.
+So, now I have to determine what's too big to go all in the same lib, and what even makes sense to go in the same lib?
+Display adapter info and processor info are very small compared to the implementation of printers and networking, for example.
+Should I make those bigger libraries into one package or make the entire hardware library into one package?

+There is also the matter of confusing organization and unused references with regard to the p/Invoke situation.

+So.
+All of that's being figured, factored, refactored, and worked out.

+More to come!

 **April 29, 2022**

 Finally got around to moving all of the related projects into their respective real folders (as opposed to just being virtually separated with solution folders.)